moggirain/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

 - We will define the neural networks that has one hidden layer.
 - NN contains of input layers, hidden layers, output layers.
+- The number of layers is counted without the input layer.
 - Hidden layer means we cant see that layers in the training set.
 - `a0 = x` (the input layer)
 - `a1` will represent the activation of the hidden neurons.